360 DigiTech Announces Results of Extraordinary General Meeting

-/EIN News/ -- SHANGHAI, China, March 31, 2023 (GLOBE NEWSWIRE) -- 360 DigiTech, Inc. (NASDAQ: QFIN; HKEx: 3660) (“360 DigiTech” or the “Company”), a leading Credit-Tech platform in China, today announced that the following proposed resolutions submitted for shareholder approval have been adopted at its extraordinary general meeting of shareholders held today:
+SHANGHAI, China, March 31, 2023 (GLOBE NEWSWIRE) -- 360 DigiTech, Inc. QFIN HKEx: 3660))) ("360 DigiTech" or the "Company"), a leading Credit-Tech platform in China, today announced that the following proposed resolutions submitted for shareholder approval have been adopted at its extraordinary general meeting of shareholders held today:

+(a) all authorized Class B Ordinary Shares of US$0.00001 each (whether issued or unissued) shall be re-designated and re-classified as Class A Ordinary Shares of US$0.00001 each on a one-for-one basis; and

+(b) all authorized and unissued shares of a par value of US$0.00001 each of such class or classes (however designated) as the board of directors of the Company may determine in accordance with the Memorandum of Association and Articles of Association of the Company shall be re-designated and re-classified as Class A Ordinary Shares of US$0.00001 each on a one-for-one basis,

 About 360 DigiTech